rgamba/skipper/docs/index.md

 - The workflow needs to be executed synchronously.
 - The business logic is very simple (1 or 2 sequential steps).
 Even though skipper could deal with it, a simple task runner will take care of it.
 - The number of steps of the workflow are dynamically created are runtime and not know upfront

+## Next steps

+Ready to learn more?
+[Read the overview](/docs/overview.md) to learn more about skipper's concepts.

+or ready to get started?
+[Jump to the installation guide](/docs/installation.md)!